Dorsal thoracic arachnoid web

 - gait instability

-Although direct visualisation of the web is beyond routing imaging able to visualise the thoracic cord (CT, CT myelography and MRI, the key feature which implies the diagnosis is anterior displacement of the thoracic cord.
-This is best routinely imaged on MRI.
+Although direct visualization of the web is beyond routine imaging; the key feature which implies the diagnosis is a focal dorsal indentation and anterior displacement of the thoracic cord, best identified on MRI (with CT myelogram as an alternative).

-The thoracic cord appears focally displaced anteriorly, with widening of the dorsal CSF space.
-The outline of this enlarged CSF space on sagittal imaging has been likened to the silhouette of a surgical scalpel, and has been termed the scalpel sign 1.
+The thoracic cord appears focally displaced anteriorly, with the widening of the dorsal CSF space.
+The outline of this enlarged CSF space on sagittal imaging has been likened to the silhouette of a surgical scalpel and has been termed the scalpel sign 1.

-The thoracic cord above and/or below the band often demonstrates high T2 signal sometimes with a defined syrinx.
+The thoracic cord above or below the band often demonstrates a high T2 signal sometimes with a defined syrinx.